vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 On vSphere with NSX networking and the Antrea container network interface (CNI), you can configure a workload clusters with routable IP addresses for its worker pods, bypassing network address translation (NAT) for external requests from and to the pods.

-You can perform the following tasks by uisng the routable IP addresses on pods:
+You can perform the following tasks by using the routable IP addresses on pods:

 - Trace outgoing requests to common shared services, due to their source IP address is the routable pod IP address and not a NAT address.
 - Support authenticated incoming requests from the external internet directly to pods by bypassing NAT.